ZIM Integrated Shipping Services Ltd. research snapshot

 Moat

 ZIM has a moderate moat from trade lane expertise, digital tools, customer relationships, and brand recognition in specific corridors.
-The moat is narrower than that of Maersk or MSC because container shipping capacity can be added quickly when rates improve, and ship chartering means competitors can match ZIM costs.
+The moat is narrower than that of Maersk or MSC because container shipping capacity can be added quickly when rates improve, and heavy charter reliance means competitors can match ZIM costs.

 Munger risk inversion